pillarwallet/pillarwallet-nodejs-sdk/README.md

   }
 ```

-Method to update ethAddress and FcmToken in the Backend and to set signalRegistrationId.
+Updates ethAddress and FcmToken in the backend and sets signalRegistrationId.

 ```typescript
 pillarSdk.wallet.update(inputParams)
 ```

-* Asset Defaults
+**Asset Defaults**

 ```typescript
 const inputParams = {